Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

                                'Fulfillment Time','Total Time'))
 ```

-We'll reorder the factors so that our graph will give us the aesthetic we are looking for.
+We'll reorder the factors so that our graph will give us the aesthetic we seek.

 ```r